swebra/cmput291-MP2/Report.md

 ### User Guide
 #### For Phase 1:
-1. Initialize the database with `python3 phase1.py $PORT $DIR` where $PORT is the port number on which MongoDB is running and $DIR is the directory which contains Posts.json, Tags.json and Votes.json.
+1. Initialize the database with `python3 phase1.py $PORT $DIR` where $PORT is the port number on which MongoDB is running and $DIR is an optional parameter to specify the directory to look for Posts.json, Tags.json and Votes.json.
+If $DIR is not specified, the current working directory will be used.
 2. This will read the Posts.json, Tags.json, and Votes.json files listed under the $DIR directory and populate the MongoDB database `291db`.

 #### For Phase 2: